 - Ability to relocate to Mesa, AZ for approximately 24 months to attend training

 - Signed a Letter of Intent to continue training in the CGCC AAS Degree Program

-- Deposit $1,500 in their flight account prior to beginning flight training
+- Deposit $2,000 into their flight account prior to beginning flight training

 Complete the application by using the link below.

 Please complete ALL online application requirements to be considered for the scholarship.
 Only complete applications will be considered, and each will be considered as it is received.
 Individual interviews (in-person or virtual) will be scheduled as qualifying applications are received.
 The scholarship window will remain open until all slots are filled; once filled a waitlist will be established.

 It is truly our pleasure to offer this opportunity to the US Armed Forces veteran community and their eligible dependents.
 We look forward to interviewing, selecting, and training the most deserving individuals.